 Approximatly 6 weeks after Marty bought the building, a fire started in the kitchen in the middle of the night.
 The kitchen was totally redone after this.

-Tim Paciorek started working in the kitchen with Marty and “big” Paul and worked there for about 6 years when he left as being one of the head cooks.
-Marty taught Tim much about all aspects of the business.
+Tim Paciorek started working in the kitchen with Marty and “big” Paul and worked there for about 6 years working his way from dishwasher to one of the head cooks running the kitchen.
+Marty taught Tim much about all aspects of the business from front of the house to back of the house, inventory, managing, dealing with customers and employees.

-Marty was a huge inspiration at the time to Tim and then later Tony Paciorek.
-When Tim left to further his electrical career, Tony came on board and started working as a dish washer and prep cook.
+Marty was a huge inspiration and business mentor to Tim and then later Tony Paciorek.
+When Tim left to further his electrical career, Tony came on board and started working as a dish washer and prep cook and continued on with the next owner........